saraems/Snakes_and_Ladders/README.md

 #### `What I learned when writing the project:`

-use time functions in JS (setInterval, setTimeout), modulation (export, import), use of flex-box, creating dialog windows, gulp configuration, forms validation, creating simple animations with CSS and JS, using git commands
+Using time functions in JS (setInterval, setTimeout), modulation (export, import), use of flex-box, creating dialog windows, gulp configuration, forms validation, creating simple animations with CSS and JS, using git commands